Venice International Symposia focus on the advances made in the application of technologies for energy recovery from biomass and waste.

 The production of energy from alternative sources and its impact on climate change are among the main strategic tools implicated in the sustainable development of our society.
 Numerous types of biomass and wastes contribute towards the production of energy and reduction in the use of fossil fuels by means of biological, chemical and thermal processes.
 Existing biomass and waste to energy technologies are currently undergoing rapid development.
 Despite growing interest in the use of these technologies, in many countries their implementation remains limited.

-The seventh edition of the Symposium, held in 2018, saw the participation of over 500 scientists and operators from 54 different countries.
+The last edition of the Symposium, held in 2018, saw the participation of over 500 delegates from 54 different countries worldwide.

 - Category →